-Healthcare services will notify the school when a pupil has been identified as having a medical condition that will require support in school.
+Our school nursing service / healthcare services will notify the school when a pupil has been identified as having a medical condition that will require support in school.
 This will be before the pupil starts school, wherever possible.

 Healthcare professionals, such as GPs and paediatricians, will liaise with the school nurse and notify them of any pupils identified as having a medical condition.
+They may also provide advice on developing IHPs.